QuietEvolver/mr_robogers_neighborhood/README.md

 <br>Expected Output: "Won't you be my neighbor?"
 <br>
 <br>
-<br>Test: " This test will identify a multiple integers entry and produce a specific message for number which appears first from the user input."
+<br>Test: " It should identify a multiple integers entry and produce a specific message for number which appears first from the user input."
 <br>Code:
 <br>let msg7 = ""
 <br>let inputArray = [3,2,1,8,0,3]